fbpx

 Conclusione:

 Una sociologia del dominio è emersa attraverso il Bolle Papali Di 1442 d.C, 1452 d.C, 1455 d.C, E 1494 d.C.
-Its associated theories and pseudo-scientific markers of ‘natural differences’ of IL 18th, the 19th, E the 20th secolo, institutionalised and provided a moral justification to sustain the systemic avarice emanating from Europa E America; leading up to the 21st century.
+Its associated theories and pseudo-scientific markers of ‘natural differences’ of IL 18th, the 19th, E the 20th secolo, institutionalised and provided a moral justification to sustain the systemic avarice emanating from Europe, E America; leading up to the 21st century.
 The core of this system is normalised through contemporary forms and mediums; vastly embedded in the social, scientific, economic/financial, political (public policy), academic, spiritual, media, literary and cultural spaces, and exercised through an intricate web of norms and laws, the institutional and structural power accumulated recently.

 L'intervento europeo circa mid-15th century, ha abbattuto le strutture avanzate, progressiste, politiche e sociali africane.
 Fino alla metà del XV secolo (CE), Africa era una potenza economica emergente.
 L'Africa centrale aveva una sofisticata cultura del ferro esistente che collegava il nord, il sud e l'Oceano Indiano.
 L'Africa occidentale era collegata al Mediterraneo da rotte commerciali attraverso il Sahara.
 L'arrivo in Europa di 1441 d.C in poi, interruppe la naturale evoluzione del fiorente intricato ambiente commerciale multiculturale africano; il suo panorama industriale, specializzato/scientifico, antico, religioso e accademico.